Lorenzo-BetterSocial/socrates-machine-learning/README.md

 # Project Title

-Socrate: a machine learning algorithm for learning and developing open minded people
+Socrates: a machine learning algorithm for learning and developing open minded people

 ## Summary